funkhaus/best-practices/README.md

 1. Don't use icon fonts, use SVGs.
 SVGO is a good tool for optimizing SVGs.
     1. Be sure to include the `viewBox` attribute.
 1. This is [a good clean sample](https://github.com/funkhaus/factory/blob/master/src/components/WorkBlock/BlockWork.vue) component to study.
+1. If your component accesses $store or $route directly, you're doing it wrong.
+Use props and events instead.

 ## Important Concepts
 1. We care about Chrome, Safari and Firefox in that order.